Billboard’s 2023 Top Music Lawyers Revealed

 Chief counsel, content and services, Apple

-Director, iTunes and Apple Music legal, Apple
+Senior legal director, iTunes and Apple Music, Apple

-Head of legal/associate general counsel, Amazon Music
+Associate general counsel, Amazon Music

-Senior corporate counselors, Amazon Music
+Senior corporate counsels, Amazon Music

-Executive vp/general counsel/secretary, Live Nation Entertainment
+Executive vp/general counsel, Live Nation Entertainment

-Executive vp of business and legal affairs, general counsel, Sony Music Publishing
+Executive vp of business and legal affairs/general counsel, Sony Music Publishing